Missouri Wrongful Death Claim: Who Can File and What Damages Are Recoverable?

 When there is evidence that the deceased experienced conscious pain and suffering between the injury and death, that evidence may affect the available recovery.
 Medical records, witness statements, emergency response records, and expert testimony may be important in proving this part of the claim.

-How Is Fault Determined in a Wrongful Death Case?
+How Do You Prove Fault in a Wrongful Death Case?

 Fault in a Missouri wrongful death claim is usually proven by showing that the defendant owed a duty, breached that duty, caused the death, and created legally recognized damages.
 In many cases, this is a negligence analysis.